MarcoHengstenberg/learning-less/the-project/project-files.md

 # What Do We Have Here?

 Now that the repo is on your computer, take a look around.
 There should be two folders.
 One's called `clean` the other is `final`.

-Inside those folders are the files we are going to work with.
+## Folders

-## Final
+### Final

-The name sais it already, this is what we are aiming at to create.
+The name says it already; this is what we want to create.
 Here you will find the final version of all files we will be working on.
+It serves as a reference to you, whenever you can't go on because something went wrong (due to my bad explanations).

-## Clean
+### Clean

 This is your working directory – where the magic happens, as we web developers say (or may be it is just me, when talking about this stuff at parties... in the corner... alone).

-## The Files
+## Files

-We have a wonderful `index.html` file with some content to style, we have a less folder, a css folder (both seemingly empty apart from a `.gitkeep`) and two files we have never ever seen before. `gruntfile.js` and `package.json` (both empty, too).
-Finally, there is an images folder with some images inside.

 ### The Index.html